Top 10 Best Dressed Mobsters of All Time

 “For looks, that guy’s a bum!”

-You would always see Adonis wearing a fedora, and the finest suits New York had to offer.
-He was always well presented, with not a hair out of place, and that’s why Adonis starts off our top 10 countdown, coming in at number 10.
+You would always see Adonis wearing a fedora and the finest suits New York had to offer.
+He was always well presented, with not a hair out of place.

 – Paul Castellano #9

-John Gotti summed up Big Paul in once sentence.
-Paul was just a businessman and never served his time on the street and got his hands dirty.
+John Gotti summed up Big Paul in one sentence: Paul was just a businessman who never served his time on the street and got his hands dirty.
+That businesslike approach extended to his appearance — Castellano spent a great deal of time on the materialistic things in life, and one of those was how he looked.

 – Jim Colosimo #8

-Big Jim may have been assassinated as early at 1920, but he still made an impact in the moustache-Pete era of the Mafia.
-He was most famous for being the boss of what we know call the Chicago Outfit, as well as being known for his restaurant located at 2126 – 2128 South Wabash, Chicago.
+Big Jim Colosimo may have been assassinated as early as 1920 — making him by some distance the oldest entry on this list — but he still made an indelible impact in the Moustache Pete era of the Mafia.
+He was the original boss of what we now call the Chicago Outfit, as well as being known for his restaurant at 2126-2128 South Wabash, Chicago — one of the most popular dining establishments in the city before Prohibition arrived.

-As you can see from the photo above, he was always a well dressed character, sporting a flat cap, suit, leather gloves, and sometimes pictured with a Cain.
+As you can see from the photograph, he was always a well-dressed character, sporting a flat cap, suit and leather gloves, and sometimes pictured with a cane.
+For a man of his era, when most Italian immigrants in America were dirt poor, the quality of his clothing was a statement of power as much as personal vanity.

 – Lepke Buchalter #7

-The murder inc crime boss who ended up on the Sing Sing electric chair in 1944 due to a mobster turned informant, Abe Reles.
-Lepke, whose actual name was Louis would often be seen suited and booted, complete with the stereotypical mob hat.
-He would also complete his look with a handkerchief in his suit pocket, and a matching overcoat.
+The Murder Inc crime boss who ended up on the Sing Sing electric chair in 1944, brought down by informant Abe Reles.
+Lepke — whose actual name was Louis — would often be seen suited and booted, complete with the stereotypical mob hat.
+He would also complete his look with a handkerchief in his suit pocket and a matching overcoat.

-Whether he was being escorted by his cronies into a courtroom meeting, smiling at the camera, or giving a ruthless look, he was always dressed to impress.
+Whether he was being escorted by his cronies into a courtroom, smiling at the camera or giving a ruthless look, he was always dressed to impress.
+For the man who ran the most prolific murder operation in American criminal history, he maintained a remarkably civilised exterior.

 – Al Capone #6

-One of the most notorious mobsters of the early 20th century, made famous for his violent temper and scar down his face, giving him the nickname “scarface”.
-Most photos show Al Capone with a cigar in his mouth and a felt Panama hat.
+One of the most notorious mobsters of the early 20th century, made famous for his violent temper and scar down his face — giving him the nickname “Scarface,” which he personally hated, preferring to be called Snorky.
+Most photographs show Al Capone with a cigar in his mouth and a felt Panama hat.

 – Bugsy Siegel #5

-If Bugsy Siegel wasn’t a mobster, he would have fitted right into the 1940’s Hollywood actors seen.
-He was a charismatic character, who charmed the ladies and had film star good looks.
-Underneath was a darker side, as he was one of the mobs more violent members.
+If Bugsy Siegel wasn’t a mobster, he would have fitted right into the 1940s Hollywood acting scene.
+He was a charismatic character who charmed the ladies and had film star good looks — frequently compared to actors of his era and genuinely welcomed into their social circles.
+Underneath was a darker side: he was one of the mob’s more violent members, with a hair-trigger temper that had earned him the nickname Bugsy, a period slang term for someone erratic or crazy.
+He hated it.

 Wherever Bugsy was, he was always dressed to wow the crowds.
-Whether he was wearing his famous polka-dot suit, completed with handkerchief and pinky ring, sporting a pin-striped suit, or donning a panama hat…he always looked like he meant business.
+Whether wearing his famous polka-dot suit completed with handkerchief and pinky ring, sporting a pin-striped suit, or donning a Panama hat, he always looked like he meant business.
+He even died looking dapper, shot in Virginia Hill’s living room while elegantly dressed.
+Read about Bugsy Siegel’s net worth →

 – Meyer Lansky #4